 A sought-after performer of new music, Mary has premiered over 30 new works by prominent American composers.
 She is known for her command of extended techniques and her adventurous programming.
 In February of 2018, she released the album "Three-Nine Line" on the MSR Classics label in collaboration with flutist-composer Nicole Chamberlain and flutist Matthew Angelo.
 The album features Nicole Chamberlain's solo, duo, and trio works for flute.
-She is half of Duo Rossignol with soprano Hillary LaBonte, and the two have been featured at New Music Gathering, the Dairy Arts Center's Soundscape series, and the National Flute Association convention.
-In 2012, she joined the Hartford Independent Chamber Orchestra as principal flutist and in this capacity has collaborated with some of New England's leading new music organizations.
+Additionally, she is half of Duo Rossignol with soprano Hillary LaBonte, and the two have been featured at New Music Gathering, the Dairy Arts Center's Soundscape series, and the National Flute Association convention.
+She also performs as a member of the Khemia Ensemble, a 12-member ensemble dedicated to the programming of diverse and innovative repertoire.